irdest/irdest/docs/user/src/concepts.md

 Connecting different Ratman instances together is done via connection-specific "drivers".
-Each driver allows Ratman to connect (or "peer") with another instances of Ratman.
+Each driver allows Ratman to connect (or "peer") with other instances of Ratman.
 For example `netmod-inet` allows Ratman to connect via the internet, `netmod-lora` via a [LoRa wireless](../guides/03-lora.md) modem, etc.

 Because Ratman is not part of your operating system specific applications are needed to interact with the Irdest network.
 For this